anandaworldwide/ananda-library-chatbot/web/USER-LOGIN-TODO.md

 - Do NOT implement any time-based cutoff logic now.
 The "one-month grace" is a plan only.
 There should be no code that auto-disables anything by date.
 Future cutoff will be implemented via a separate change.
 - Continue using the existing shared password for self-provision during this transition.
-- Magic-link validity remains 14 days.
+- Activation magic links remain valid for 14 days.
+Login magic links expire after 1 hour.

 ### UX Flow